 by dysregulation of the alternative pathway of complement.
 About

-half of people with DDD progress to end stage renal failure disease
+half of people with C3G progress to end stage renal failure disease

 (ESRD) within 10 years of diagnosis.
 Transplant recipients risk recurrence of disease in their allografts.

-Kidneeds' goal is to stimulate research that will lead to a cure for DDD.
-Kidneeds is striving to achieve this goal by funding scientists around the world to study DDD.
+Kidneeds' goal is to stimulate research that will lead to a treatment for C3G.
+To reach this goal, Kidneeds funds scientists around the world to study DDD and C3GN.

 Kidneeds is also an educational resource for patients and their families and healthcare providers.

-Patients and their families can help us learn more about DDD by completing the:
+Patients and their families can help us learn more about DDD and C3GN by completing the:

 MPGN Database Survey